dart-archive/jnigen/README.md

 This project intends to provide

-* A code generator tools which generates Dart wrappers to Java libraries using FFI.
+* A code generator which generates Dart wrappers to Java libraries using FFI.

 * Ergonomic bindings to JNI's C API.